keithalewis/math/opm.md

 to answer: How far back do you go?
 Do you use exponential weights?
 What exponent should you use?

 [@Ros1976] invented Arbitrage Pricing Theory as a systematic approach to estimate a CAPM probability distribution that depends on information other than historical prices.

-After reseachers noted empirical contradictions of the CAPM [@FamFre1992] introduced factors that include information other than price to address this.
+After reseachers noted empirical contradictions of the CAPM [@FamFre1992] introduced specific factors.
 In addition to excess return over the risk-free rate they used the excess returns of small‑cap stocks over large‑cap stocks (SMB) and the excess returns of value stocks over growth stock (HML).
 They also assume stationary and independent returns and use linear regression to estimate their model parameters.

 If the sample space consists of two point we get the binomial model.
 It is not at all realistic, but it can illustrate the concept of arbitrage.